Eugène BOUDIN – Original watercolor – Study of sky over the sea.

 ________________________________________________

-Magnificent study by the pre-Impressionist master revealing his genius for painting nature, the torments of the sky, and the tranquility of the Normandy sea.
+A magnificent study by the pre-Impressionist master, revealing his genius in painting nature, the torments of the sky, and the tranquility of the Normandy sea.

 Handwritten annotation by Boudin, in pencil, in the center of the clouds: